- Preachers can say dozens of true and wonderful things

 God is the final and highest gift that makes the good news good.

-Until people use the gospel to get to God, they use it wrongly.
+Until people use the gospel to get to God, they use it wrongly. - We are not capable of changing God.
+We cannot pay our own debt.

 “Truly no man can ransom another, or give to God the price of his